flljy940/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

 1. **Allowing NextLesson to span over more than one day** Currently, our NextLesson feature requires the next lesson to start and end on the same day.
-However, tutors may hold longer tuition workshops that span over a few days or that end past midnight.
+However, tutors may hold longer tuition workshops that span multiple days or end past midnight.
 We plan to allow for that in the future.